 4. Cookie Ingredients: $5,000 to $10,000

 - You must have a supply of flavorings, garnishments, food and beverage products, small kitchen wares, cleaning supplies, paper and packaging supplies, beverage cups and lids, report forms, gift cards, and marketing and point-of-sale materials during your operation of the Franchise.

 - The initial costs of the gift card program range from $100 to $300.

 - If you are operating a co-brand Store, you will also have to purchase Marble Slab Creamery inventory.

-- You also must employ and pay an architect or engineer to prepare a site plan and other construction documents.
+- You also must employ and pay an architect or engineer approved or authorized in writing by GFG Management and/or the franchisor, to prepare a site plan and other construction documents.

 - Although the franchisor will provide you with prototypical plans and specifications at no additional cost to you, you must pay an architect or engineer to adapt these plans and specifications to city, state, and local building codes and to the specific site chosen for your Store.

-- These estimates include the estimated costs for necessary trade fixtures, such as display cases, counters and work tables, equipment such as ovens, refrigerators, beverage dispensers, coffee preparation and dispensing equipment, and small wares.
+- These estimates include the estimated costs for necessary trade fixtures purchased by a supplier approved or authorized in writing by GFG Management and/or the franchisor, such as display cases, counters and work tables, equipment such as ovens, refrigerators, beverage dispensers, coffee preparation and dispensing equipment, and small wares.

 - If you are operating a co-brand Store, you may be required to purchase additional fixtures and equipment.